input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

         ]
       },
       "schemaVersion": {
-        "type": "string"
+        "type": "integer",
+        "description": "Used to describe the json schema version of the on-chain metadata."
       }
       "type": {
         "type": "object",
-        "description": "Describes the certification certificate.",
+        "description": "Describes the certification certificate type.",
         "properties": {
           "action": {
             "type": "string",
             "description": "Describes the action this certification certificate is claiming.
-For the moment, only 'CERTIFY' is possible but we want to leave the possibility for new actions in the future"
+For the moment, CERTIFY shall be used to claim a certification that meets the Certfication Standard.
+AUDIT shall be used to publish on-chain an audit that may not meet the Certification standard"
           },
           "certificationLevel": {
             "type": "integer",
-            "description": "Integer between 1 and 3 to describe the level of certification this certificate refers to" },
+            "description": "Integer between 1 and 3 to describe the level of certification this certificate refers to when using a CERTIFY action.
+Integer of 0 for an audit when using an AUDIT action."
+          },
           "certificateIssuer": {
             "type": "string",
-            "description": "Certification issuer name"
+            "description": "Certification issuer name."
           }
-        }
         },

-      "signature": {
-        "description": "The signature of the rootHash by the certification issuer", "type": "object",
-        "properties": {
-            "r": {
-                "type": "string",
-                "description": "hex representation of the R component of the signature" },
-            "s": {
-                "type": "string",
-                "description": "hex representation of the S component of the signature" },
+        "required": ["action", "certificationLevel", "certificateIssuer"]
       },
-        "required": ["r", "s", "algo", "pub"]
-      }
-    },
-    "required": ["subject", "rootHash","type", "signature"] }
+    "required": ["subject", "rootHash","metadata", "schemaVersion", "type"] }
 ```